robwillup/mithrandir/docs/Software_Architectures/Achitectural Styles and the Design of Network-based Software Architectures.md

 ### 1.1 Run-time Abstraction

     A **software architecture* is an abstraction of the run-time elements of a software system during some phase of its operation.
 A system may be composed of many levels of abstraction and many phases of operation, each with its own software architecture.

-At the heart of software architecture is the principle of abstraction: hiding some of the